 It Prepares Couples for The Reality of Marriage and Life Together

 Depending on your age and your dating experience, this may not be true for you, but for the majority of individuals, a relationship is a much more relaxed experience in comparison to more serious forms of commitment.
 Relationships are focused on passion, togetherness, and fun, and they often lack the same responsibilities and expectations that come with engagement or marriage.
-For example, couples who have just started a relationship or have not been in one for too long don't have to deal with things such as living together, sharing finances, managing schedules, and dealing with the many other stresses that come with adult life.
 Counseling can provide them with a better look at this future and the many challenges that come with handling all of this with another individual.
 When they are more prepared for the future, they can take these things as they come and handle them successfully.

 It Helps Couples Realize That Divorce Is Only One Option to Marital Issues

 Couples who do not have extensive experience with serious relationships or those who have not had to deal with issues in their current relationship will often not know what to do when problems arise in marriage.
-More often than not, one issue can lead to another, creating a chain reaction of problems that slowly build up and become worse over time.
 Faced with these massive issues and lacking the tools or knowledge to tackle these issues, unprepared individuals will go for the easiest way out that provides them with a solution to their problem: divorce.
 It is an unfortunate fact of life that many will marry another individual without knowing how to maintain a relationship or how to resolve conflicts.
 However, those who pursue counseling are not only equipped with the knowledge and tools to navigate marriage but they know that divorce is not an effective solution and that both partners can work towards keeping the relationship up with the proper drive and strategy.
-This is why those who undergo counseling reduce their chances of choosing divorce as an option.

 Pre-Engagement Counseling Covers All Aspects ofA Relationship

 Pre-engagement counseling, like any good type of counseling that involves married or non-married individuals, does not focus on only one subject.
-Relationships are complex and involve the joining of the lives of two individuals.
-These two joined lives now must work through different things such as finances, intimacy, family planning, and child raising, careers, communication, future goals, and values, just to name a few.
 Generally, pre-engagement counseling helps to provide you with a comprehensive overview of all of these related topics and will give you tools and resources to help you navigate through these kinds of life situations.
 Even better, pre-engagement counseling can help you focus on some of the current issues you are dealing with and how these may develop later on after you have engaged and married your significant other.
 Certain counselors will specialize in specific areas and will help you to target these areas to better prevent these areas from becoming an issue for you in the future.

 It Helps You Realize That Relationships Are More Than Just Passion and Attraction

 Pre-engagement counseling can also help couples better understand if they are compatible before any stressors that might occur.
 Many couples feel pressured to push aside issues during the engagement period, but these may, unfortunately, arise later in the marriage.
-Additionally, for couples who plan to wait until marriage before having sex for the first time, this type of counseling may help ease apprehension well before the actual wedding day.
-This type of counseling can provide a judgment-free environment and allow couples to feel safe and honest when discussing issues or potential anxieties regarding marriage.
+Additionally, for engaged couples who plan to wait until marriage before having sex for the first time, this type of counseling may help ease apprehension well before the actual wedding day.
 To put it simply, pre-engagement counseling is one of the best first moves for any couple who plans on being together for a long time.